Deep frozen testicle tissue used to produce babies in mice

 Ogawa and colleagues said they had previously developed an organ culture system that can induce complete spermatogenesis - the process by which sperm is produced by the testes - in mice.

-In this latest experiment, they cryopreserved the testicular tissues of newborn mice, either by slow-freezing or vitrification — a specialized fast-freezing technique.
+In this latest experiment, they cryopreserved the testicular tissues of newborn mice, either by slow-freezing or vitrification - a specialised fast-freezing technique.

 After thawing, the tissues were cultured - or grown in a lab dish - and spermatogenesis induced.
 The scientists found the thawed tissues was able to produce sperm just as efficiently as comparable unfrozen sperm tissue.